BioCryst Reports Second Quarter 2022 Financial Results and Upcoming Key Milestones

 —FY 2022 ORLADEYO net revenue expected to be between $255 million and $265 million—

 RESEARCH TRIANGLE PARK, N.C., Aug.
-05, 2021 (GLOBE NEWSWIRE) -- BioCryst Pharmaceuticals, Inc. (Nasdaq:BCRX) today announced financial results for the second quarter ended June 30, 2021, and provided a corporate update.
+04, 2022 (GLOBE NEWSWIRE) -- BioCryst Pharmaceuticals, Inc. (Nasdaq:BCRX) today reported financial results for the second quarter ended June 30, 2022, and provided a corporate update.

 Program Updates and Key Milestones

 ORLADEYO® (berotralstat): Oral, Once-daily Treatment for Prevention of Hereditary Angioedema (HAE) Attacks

 - ORLADEYO net revenue in the second quarter of 2022 was $65.2 million.

 - In the second quarter, more new physicians prescribed ORLADEYO than any quarter since the third quarter of 2021.

 - Prescribing from the top 500 HAE treaters increased in the second quarter with 60 percent of those physicians now having prescribed ORLADEYO.
 These top 500 physicians accounted for two-thirds of new patient prescriptions in the quarter.